panrg/path-properties/draft-irtf-panrg-path-properties.md

 Path properties express information about paths across a network and the services provided via such paths.
 In a path-aware network, path properties may be fully or partially available to entities such as endpoints.
 This document defines and categorizes path properties.
-Furthermore, the document specifies several path properties which might be useful to endpoints or other entities, e.g., for selecting between paths or for invoking some of the provided services.
+Furthermore, the document identifies several path properties which might be useful to endpoints or other entities, e.g., for selecting between paths or for invoking some of the provided services.

 --- middle

 # Introduction

-The current Internet architecture does not explicitly support endpoint discovery of forwarding paths through the network as well as the discovery of properties and services associated with these paths.
+The current Internet architecture does not explicitly support endpoint discovery of forwarding paths through the network nor the discovery of properties and services associated with these paths.
 Path-aware networking, as defined in Section 1.1 of {{RFC9217}}, describes "endpoint discovery of the properties of paths they use for communication across an internetwork, and endpoint reaction to these properties that affects routing and/or data transfer".
 This document provides a generic definition of path properties, addressing the first of the questions in path-aware networking {{RFC9217}}.

 As terms related to paths have been used with different meanings in different areas of networking, first, this document provides a common terminology to define paths, path elements, and flows.
 Based on these terms, the document defines path properties.
 Then, this document provides some examples of use cases for path properties.
 Finally, the document lists several path properties that may be useful for the mentioned use cases.
+This list is intended to be neither exhaustive nor definitive.

 Note that this document does not assume that any of the listed path properties are actually available to any entity.
 The question of how entities can discover and distribute path properties in a trustworthy way is out of scope for this document.